Local Government Profile

 The storm was ranked as the seventh most costly natural disaster in Australian history (as at May 2013) in terms of insured losses - $1.48 billion.
 The infrastructure cleanup and damage bill for Lake Macquarie City was estimated at $19 million.
 This figure doesn’t include personal insurance claims.

-There are approximately 15,000 properties in Lake Macquarie City at risk from a severe flood.
+There are approximately 18,570 properties in Lake Macquarie City at risk from a severe flood (213,626 high hazard notation and 4,947 low hazard notation).

 Most climate models indicate a likely increase in the frequency and duration of extreme events such as heavy rains, droughts, and floods.
 Lake Macquarie will also be affected by projected sea level rise.

 To learn more about Lake Macquarie City Council’s Hazard and Vulnerability Profile, see the Nomination Form attached.
-See also the Natural Disasters section in Council’s State of the Environment Report, 2011-12 (attached)
+See also the Be Ready Be Safe Project section (page 68) and Natural Hazards section (pages 106-108) in Council’s State of the Environment Report 2013-14 (attached)

 Disaster Risk Reduction Activities